gohugoio/hugo/content/content-management/organization.md

 Hugo themes are designed to use the 'content' directory as the root of the website, so adding an \_index.md file here (like has been done in the example above) is how you would add front matter/content to the homepage.

 [front matter]: /content-management/front-matter/
+[homepage]: /templates/homepage-template/
 [section]: /content-management/section/
-[supported content formats]: /content-management/formats/
+[formats]: /content-management/formats/
+[singles]: /templates/single-page-templates/
-[URL management]: /content-management/urls/
+[urls]: /content-management/urls/